itzsoulbrahs/campushub/DEPLOYMENT_GUIDE.md

 In Render Dashboard → Your Service → Environment:
 - `NODE_ENV=production` (optional, build script sets this)
 - `DATABASE_URL` (only if using database)
+- `ADMIN_PASSWORD` (required if you need admin access to approve/reject communities)
+  - Example: `AdminPassword#2024Secure123`
+  - Use this password when logging into the `/admin/approvals` page

 ### Step 4: Deploy
 Click "Create Web Service" and Render will handle the rest.